 1 oz.
 Bourbon

-Combine first four ingredients in a cocktail shaker with ice.
-Shake to mix, then strain into a lowball glass with ice and top with ginger beer.
-Garnish with a lemon twist.
+Mix all ingredients except thyme sprig in a cocktail shaker with ice.
+Shake vigorously to combine.
+Strain into a highball glass with ice and garnish with the thyme sprig.

 2 oz.
 Bourbon